 Hey, did you hear that?
 That rumbling sound?
 It was either thunder on the horizon or your tummy talking.
 If the skies are clear, then blame it on borborygmi.
 Talk about a mouthful, right?
 (Oh, brace yourselves for the puns about eating.)

-Borborygmus is what causes your stomach to grumble; it happens when your stomach sends signals to your brain, telling your body to eat something.
+Borborygmi are the sounds your stomach makes (aka, the stomach grumble); it usually happens when your stomach sends signals to your brain, telling your body to eat something.
 That's just one of many actions the digestive system engages to get nutrients into your body and waste out.

 Think of eating like a train ride: whatever you injest is like a train chugging along on a long path, making pitstops before it gets to its final destination.
 It's a long journey for a piece of pie to go from start to finish along the 9 m (30 ft)–long digestive tract, and we're going to hit many stops, so grab a snack and let’s get started!

 Stop one: Oral cavity

 Has your mouth ever "watered" when you look at something yummy?
 I bet it has.
 Your body produces extra saliva in preparation for eating.
 You have three sets of salivary glands: the parotids, located by the rami of the mandible; the sublingual glands, at the base of the oral cavity; and the submandibulars, halfway along the body of the mandible.